 Bacteria commonly found in sewage may enter your home.
-A biological test allows you to check for it.
+A biological indoor air quality test allows you to check for it.
 Some common sewage bacteria that tests identify are coliform, E. coli, and enterococcus.
-Biological testing analyzes the air for allergens.
+Biological testing analyzes the home air for allergens.
 Allergens are one of the most common types of contaminants in the air.
 Allergens include skin cells, rodent dander, pet dander, pollen and dust mites.

 A particulate analysis classifies several varieties of tests including a dust analysis, laser particle counting, soot analysis, silica levels and filtration evaluations.

 Hiring an Indoor Air Quality Consultant

 Guidelines for air quality test aren’t static among government agencies, except for asbestos, radon, and lead.
 That means testing for many substances isn’t the same when you do it yourself.
 If you have circumstances that put you more at risk for exposure, it may be beneficial to hire a consultant.
 They’ll do a more thorough examination than you would.
 They investigate any issues that could lead to certain contaminants in the air.
 Additionally, they’re able to recognize issues inside and outside.